audaciaconsulting/Audacia.Build/src/security/dependency-track/README.md

-Great — here’s the updated **`src/security/dependency-track/README.md`** with a Mermaid diagram added right after **“Two Ways to Run.”**
-You can paste this whole file in as-is.

----

 # 🧩 Dependency-Track Pipeline Templates

 These Azure DevOps templates automate **SBOM generation**, **upload to OWASP Dependency-Track**, and optional **deactivation of non-latest project versions**.